symfony/symfony-docs/create_framework/01-introduction.rst

 * To prove the world that you can actually create a framework on your own (... but with little effort).

-I will gently guide you through the creation of a web framework, one step at a time.
+This tutorial will gently guide you through the creation of a web framework, one step at a time.
 At each step, you will have a fully-working framework that you can use as is or as a start for your very own.
 We will start with simple frameworks and more features will be added with time.
 Eventually, you will have a fully-featured full-stack web framework.

 And of course, each step will be the occasion to learn more about some of the Symfony2 Components.